glific/glific/api.docs/includes/_messages.md

 }
 ```

-In case of errors, all the above functions return an error object like the below
+> In case of error, above function returns an error object like the below

 ```json
 {